island-games/Color-Avoider/README.md

 # Color-Avoider
-A simple avoider game made in LPP-Vita with a tutorial.
+A simple avoider game made in LPP-Vita.
+View the wiki for a tutorial on creating your own games with LPP-Vita.